 For additional information and details on the application process, please call the hotline at 314-539-5921.

 Currently there is no cost to students to attend either of these trainings.
 All costs are covered by a combination of resources provided by Boeing, St. Louis Community College and the Missouri Division of Workforce Development.

 St. Louis Community College’s Workforce Solutions Group and the Emerson Center for Engineering & Manufacturing formed a joint venture with Boeing, (with assistance from the State of Missouri Division of Workforce Development), to develop and provide a Pre-employment Training Program in order to create an ongoing pool of employee candidates for Boeing.

 The College, in consultation with Boeing, established the required assessment scores for the training program.
-The WorkKeys® skills assessed for this program are applied math, locating information, reading for information.
+The WorkKeys® skills assessed are applied math, locating information, and reading for information.
 Only those students meeting the required assessment scores for each of these skills are considered for the program.

-Upon completion of the training, participants receive a certificate of completion for 208 hours of Assembly Mechanics Training.
+Upon completion of the training, participants receive a completion award for 208 hours of Composites Mechanics Training.
 Representatives from Boeing will attend a class session and discuss the application and interviewing process.
 Students individually must then go online and apply for a job with Boeing.